Research Design : Definition, Method & Examples

 As the conceptual framework illustrates a researcher’s understanding of how variables connect, it can be used to identify the key variables that need to be investigated.
 It acts as a “map” that provides researchers with a shape and structure to their research, helping them carry out their study more effectively.

 The way you formulate your research design will vary depending on the nature of the data being analysed.
-Let’s look at how the conceptual framework will vary when used with qualitative data in comparison to when it is used with quantitative data.
+Let’s look at how the the framework will vary when used with qualitative data in comparison to when it is used with quantitative data.

 Qualitative data is used when a research problem focuses on meanings, perceptions, and/or descriptions of the research topic.
 When analysed, qualitative data allows researchers to understand behaviours, interactions, situations, and contexts.
 Researchers can then analyse these observations to identify correlations, patterns, and categories.

 Quantitative data is used when a research problem requires numerical values associated with the variables being studied, whether they be traits, trends, or characteristics.
 When analysed, quantitative data can illustrate any outliers among the data.
-The numerical values can even depict the degree of difference or relationship between the variables being studied.
-Additionally, the data can help determine whether the findings are generalizable to the larger population or whether they are only true for the sample.
+The numerical values can even depict the degree of difference or relationship between the conceptual variables being studied in the conceptual framework.

 When testing the cause-and-effect relationship, there are two key variables we must identify: the independent variable and the dependent variable.

-As we expand our framework, there are other important variables to consider, specifically Moderating and Mediating variables.
+As we expand our framework, there are other important variables to consider, specifically moderating and mediating variables.

 The first step in creating your conceptual framework is to clearly outline your topic of research.
 In this step, you must decide on your topic of research.
 It is important to select a topic that relates to your field of specialization so that you will be familiar with the different aspects of your study.